frdedynamics/ADA526/docs/project.md

 ## Sensors
+The Dynamixel motors have built-in encoders that we use to measure the joint angles for control.
-We use the [Intel RealSense D435i] depth camera in the project.
-The camera can record depth and RGB images, and has an IMU.
+In additon, we use [Intel RealSense D435i] depth cameras in the project.
+These cameras can record depth and RGB images, and have an IMU.
 The camera is connected to the PC via USB 3.0.
 For communication with the camera, we use the ROS2 wrapper of the [Intel RealSense SDK 2.0].

 ![d435i](https://www.intelrealsense.com/wp-content/uploads/2020/05/depth-camera-d435_details.jpg)